algolia/algoliasearch-zendesk/docs/documentation.md

 A public article is not a draft and its access policy is `everybody`.
 If you're in such a scenario, we recommend you to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

-## Permissions needed for this application

-You need to have a Help Center version which supports theme customization.

-You need to be able to access https://your_subdomain.zendesk.com/hc/admin/appearance#customization.

-- Your own Zendesk account needs to have [Help Center manager rights](https://support.zendesk.com/hc/en-us/articles/218113638-Understanding-Guide-roles-and-setting-permissions), which means either you're an Administrator of your Zendesk account, or your role has `Can manage Help Center` checked.

 ## Modifying templates

 __WARNING__: We don't provide any guarantee that we won't change the templates between versions.